-How many trees will be impacted?
+How many trees are being removed?

-Transport for NSW is committed to retaining or replacing trees wherever possible as part of the Parramatta Light Rail project.
-It is expected that between 1900 and 2650 trees could be removed as part of the project.
-The majority of these are not large and not rated ‘high retention value’.
+Transport for NSW remains committed to retaining or replacing trees wherever possible.
+In 2017, the Parramatta Light Rail Environmental Impact Statement (EIS), publicly exhibited for community feedback for eight weeks, estimated that between 1900 and 2650 trees could be removed as part of the project.
+This is because some trees are in the path of the planned light rail network, and others require removal to enable associated construction work; for example, where excavation would significantly impact tree roots.
+The majority are not large or rated ‘high retention value’.

-What is happening to large fig trees along the route
+Mature fig trees along the route

 How is a tree’s ‘value’ determined?